Munich Olympic Stadium tour is a must-do

-For the sports connoisseur, a trip to Munich is incomplete without a visit to the city’s famous Olympic Stadium.
+For the sports connoisseur, a trip to Germany is incomplete without a Munich Olympic Stadium tour.

-Munich held the Olympic Games in 1972, and the Olympiastadion also hosted some of football’s 1974 World Cup matches, including the final which the then West Germany won.
+Munich held the Olympic Games in 1972 and the Olympiastadion also hosted some of football’s 1974 World Cup matches.
+This included the final which the then West Germany won.

 One key aspect to note is the steepness of the stadium.
-It’s certainly not a tour that can be done too quickly, particularly when I did it, on a sweltering day in the midst of Europe’s summer heatwave.
+The Munich Olympic Stadium tour is certainly not one that can be done too quickly, particularly when I did it, on a sweltering day in the midst of Europe’s summer heatwave.

 The stadium was originally built to hold up to 80,000 spectators.
 Bayern Munich played their home football matches at the ground until switching to their sparkling Allianz Arena in 2005.

 Concerts rather than sports events now feature at the stadium, which to my mind is a shame.
 This is a place where England thumped Germany 5-1 in a World Cup qualifier in 2001, Michael Owen scoring a hat-trick.

 It is also the stage on which, in 1993, Norwich City became the only English team to beat Bayern Munich, with a 2-1 UEFA Cup win.
 Great theatre and English sporting memories.
 But now there is not even any grass and it’s difficult to imagine how it once was.